-Our mission is to serve our neighbors in a loving and compassionate environment and to ensure that they leave us with not only their everyday needs met, but also a sense of dignity and worth as a part of God’s Kingdom
+Our mission is to serve our neighbors in a loving and compassionate environment and to ensure that they leave us with not only their everyday needs met, but also a sense of dignity and worth as a part of God’s Kingdom here on earth.
+All are welcome regardless of race, color, national origin, age, sex, or disability.

 The spiritual needs and growth of our community are an integral part of our ministry, and to that point we offer weekly food distribution, Bible studies, a private room for quiet reflection and prayer, and a lending library to enhance imagination and Christian growth.